mdi-group/2025-04-mace-field/README.md

 - Read the manuscript in [mace-field.tex](mace-field.tex) and [mace-field-supplementary.tex](mace-field-supplementary.tex).
 - Look at the final figure copies in [figures/](figures).
-- Read [GITHUB_RELEASE.md](GITHUB_RELEASE.md) if you need the original large checkpoints, logs, splits, or trajectories.
+- Read [latest release](https://github.com/mdi-group/2025-04-mace-field/releases/tag/resubmitted) if you need the original large checkpoints, logs, splits, or trajectories.
 - Use the subfolder READMEs in `scripts/` to trace each figure back to the exact training run, trajectory, and analysis command.

 If you want to rebuild the main analysis outputs from the saved trajectories and checkpoints: